jamesma100/jamesma100.github.io/_posts/2025-01-18-randomart-gallery.md

 ---

 In a [paper](https://users.ece.cmu.edu/~adrian/projects/validation/validation.pdf) from CMU, security researchers describe a nifty algorithm used to generate random images known as _RandomArt_.
+In a nutshell, the algorithm takes as input a seed to a pseudo-random number generator and uses it to construct an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) by selecting rules from a predefined grammar.
+The AST describes a function mapping (x, y) pixel values to RGB values.

 Recently I [implemented a version](https://github.com/jamesma100/randomart) of it in Haskell, and this page shows some images I was able to generate using a pretty simple grammar.
 Each image uses a different initial seed, so you can see that altering the seed results in a wildly different image, making it suitable for quickly spotting changes in, for instance, SSH public keys.

 See the [appendix](#appendix) for more details about how this works and how to generate your own images.